IFTTT Pro

 What's new with IFTTT Pro

 IFTTT promises a range of new features with its Pro tier.
-These include faster applet execution, which should help solve problems where there is too much of a delay between a trigger and an action taking place.
-For example we have found an IFTTT applet, designed to switch on a Hue light when the Withings Sleep Analyzer notices the user getting out of bed, takes a few seconds too long to function.
-Hopefully the faster execution with IFTTT Pro will address this issue.
+These include faster applet execution, which should help solve problems where there is too much delay between a trigger and an action.
+For example, we have found an IFTTT applet designed to switch on a Hue light when the Withings Sleep Analyzer notices the user getting out of bed, which takes a few seconds too long to function.
+Hopefully, the faster execution with IFTTT Pro will address this issue.

-Adding to this, with Pro it will be possible to set a duration for an applet to function.
-For example, bathroom and hallways lights switched on by someone getting out of bed could automatically turn off again after a set duration.
+In addition, with Pro, it will be possible to set a duration for an applet to function.
+For example, bathroom and hallway lights switched on by someone getting out of bed could automatically turn off again after a set duration.

-Another feature of IFTTT Pro is how applets will let users set multiple actions.
-That way, a single applet can take one trigger (you arriving home, for example) and perform several actions at once (turn on lights and adjust the thermostat, for example).
-So effectively what you get is 'If This, Then That, That and That.'
+Another feature of IFTTT Pro is applets, which let users set multiple actions.
+A single applet can take one trigger (you arrive home, for example) and perform several actions simultaneously (turn on lights and adjust the thermostat, for example).
+So effectively, what you get is 'If This, Then That, That, and That.'

 IFTTT Pro will also let users create applets that run queries.
-For example, if a Ring video doorbell is rung, the applet could first check if you are home or not (based on the GPS location of your phone), then perform an action based on whether you are home, within a short distance of home, or a long way away.
-The applet then performs the function most relevant to your location at that moment.
+For example, if a Ring video doorbell is rung, the applet could first check if you are home or not (based on your phone's GPS location), then perform an action based on whether you are home, within a short distance of home, or a long way away.
+The applet then performs the function most relevant to your location.

 IFTTT Pro upgrade promptIFTTT users with more than three applets are shown this messageGearBrain